abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 ![Simon Willison's lethal trifecta: private data + untrusted content + external communication = trivial data exfiltration](assets/lethal-trifecta.svg)

-Simon Willison — who coined the term *prompt injection* — identified what he calls the **lethal trifecta**.
+Simon Willison, who coined the term *prompt injection*, identified what he calls the **lethal trifecta**.
 When all three are present, trivial data theft becomes possible:

 1. **Access to private data.** That's the whole point of connecting MCP to your systems.
 2. **Exposure to untrusted content.** Any attacker-controlled text entering the LLM context.
 3. **External communication ability.** Any way to exfiltrate information.

 MCP makes it easy to accidentally assemble this combination.
-You **must** think about it.
+You must think about it.

 > Once data enters an LLM's context window, your ability to secure it is functionally gone.
 >